Haazinu: In modern interpretation

-Professor Daniel I. Block of Wheaton College, however, argued that the legal features of the song are "quite muted, taking second place to liturgical features."
+Daniel Block, however, argued that the legal features of the song are "quite muted, taking second place to liturgical features."
 Block imagined the song as an anthem, recited antiphonally as follows in liturgy associated with the annual reading of the Torah at Sukkot.

-Professor Harold Fisch, of Bar-Ilan University, described the witness function of the song as "a kind of time bomb; it awaits its hour and then springs forward into harsh remembrance."
+Harold Fisch described the witness function of the song as "a kind of time bomb; it awaits its hour and then springs forward into harsh remembrance."